Introduction

 VitalSource#

 The ebook format (VitalSource) is quite limited.
-The VitalSource pages are painfully slow to load; I would load several chapters in different tabs at once (in Firefox, use Alt-D then Alt-Enter to duplicate a tab).
+The VitalSource pages are painfully slow to load; I load several chapters in different tabs at once (in Firefox, use Alt-D then Alt-Enter to duplicate a tab).
 You’ll need a tab for global search in the book as well.

 The VitalSource format doesn’t display page numbers well and can only be navigated with a mouse (unlike an HTML page).
 Some errors only appear in the VitalSource and not in the pbook (printed book).
 If you’re reading the VitalSource (as you must if you want to use a digital copy) then you’re also going to need to get used to its rendering of equations, which is horrendous (see e.g. section 4.4.1 or 12.3.2).